Pin

 Pinterest Hidden Image

-There is little doubt that one of a homeschool mom’s most valuable tools is her homeschool planner.
-Finding the right planner, though, can be a tricky thing.
+There is little doubt that one of the most valuable tools of a homeschooling mom is her homeschool planner.
+Finding the right planner to meet the demands of busy homeschool moms, though, can be a tricky thing.

-How do you go about choosing the right one, figuring out what you need to put inside of it, and then translating that into a workable daily system that will make your life easier?
+How do you go about choosing the right one from the different types of homeschool planners, figuring out what you need to put inside of it, and then translating that into a workable daily system that will make your life easier?
+And if you are a new homeschooler, the task can be even more daunting.

-After all, that is what a good homeschool planner is all about — workable systems that make life better.
+After all, that is what a great planner is all about — workable systems that make life better.
 Here are the steps you need to follow.

-How To Decide On The Best Homeschool Planner For You
+How To Decide On The Best Homeschool Planner For Your Homeschool Journey

 You need to take a number of things into account when trying to decide what kind of planner you want to use.
 The first thing to consider is finding one that works with your personality type.
-I have found that trying to use something that won’t mesh with the way I operate just means that I spend money and time setting up a planner that isn’t going to work.
+I have found that trying to use something that won’t mesh with the way I operate just means that I spend money and time setting up a planner that isn’t going to work, even if it is a popular homeschool planner that works for others.

-Some people will go for a traditional planner (the one I am going to focus on most here), others will want to go with an online homeschool planner, a digital planner, or some may try a less-traditional set-up like a bullet journal homeschool planner.
+Some people will go for a traditional planner (the one I am going to focus on most here), others will want to go with an online homeschool planner, a digital planner, or some may try a less-traditional set-up like a bullet journal homeschool planner in a dot-grid journal..

 Make Your Homeschool Planner Work For You Pam Barnhill Homeschool SolutionsPin